andrey-git/home-assistant-custom-ui/README.md

 ```

-### state-card-custom_light
+### state-card-custom_cover
 ![cover](https://cloud.githubusercontent.com/assets/5478779/23921980/4eab7978-0909-11e7-8058-ad17a52d93c3.png)

 Custom cover looks just like custom light, except that it has up-stop-down buttons instead of toggle.
-The cistomization also works in exactly the same way.
+The customization also works in exactly the same way.

 ## Known issues